Menopause 101: Navigating a new stage of life

 When to contact your doctor

-If you notice symptoms of a very early menopause (before the age of 40) or if you are experiencing very severe or distressing symptoms that are interfering with your well being, talk to your doctor as they should be able to shed some light why you are experiencing these symptoms and help you find relief.
+If you notice symptoms of early menopause (before the age of 40) or if you are experiencing very severe or distressing symptoms that are interfering with your wellbeing, it's time to talk to your doctor.
+They should be able to shed some light why you are experiencing these symptoms, as well as finding new strategies to help you find relief.